 Local Bath Houses

 Keyword: Local.
 I live in a big city in South America and there are bath houses and spas that cater to tourists and upper-class families and spas that cater to the locals.
 After living in Cochabamba, Bolivia for over six months I went from paying a six dollar entrance fee for my sauna (yes it is cheap, but surprisingly adds up fast) to paying a one dollar entrance fee at a local sauna and spa.
 How did I find it?
 I asked the locals where they went to spa.
-Yes, my spa is a bit of a hole-in-the-wall, but for a one dollar price tag, it’s clean enough and does the trick.
+Yes, my spa is a bit of a hole-in-the-wall and featured the blow up hot tubs types, but for a one dollar price tag, it’s clean enough and does the trick.
 If you are looking to spa in your South American neighborhood, ask the locals where they go.

 Hotel Day Pass